ctg123/ctg-site/content/authors/admin/_index.md

 title: Chaance Graves
 email: chaanceg123@gmail.com
 ---

-Greetings ladies and gentlemen! 👋🏾
+Greetings, ladies and gentlemen! 👋🏾

 My name is Chaance Graves.
-Welcome to my website where I share my projects that I’ve worked on or still tinkering with.
-I’m a creative problem solver eager to implement solutions to a wide range of problems foreseen in our modern society.
+Welcome to my website, where I share the projects that I’ve worked on or still tinkering with.
+I’m a creative problem solver eager to implement solutions to many issues foreseen in our modern society.

-I currently work at Intel Corporation based at their Santa Clara campus in Silicon Valley, California as a Datacenter Platform Applications Engineer since July 2017.
+I currently work at Intel Corporation, based at their Santa Clara campus in Silicon Valley, California, as a Datacenter Platform Applications Engineer since July 2017.

-I provide technical support and expertise for Intel server CPU’s and server board design development for customers such as [Facebook](https://engineering.fb.com/category/data-center-engineering/), [Google](https://www.google.com/about/datacenters/), [Amazon Web Services](https://aws.amazon.com/compliance/data-center/data-centers/), etc. My primary OEM customer designs cloud computing server systems for companies such as Verizon Media (formerly Yahoo!), Apple, Dropbox, and Amazon Web Services (AWS).
+I provide technical support and expertise for Intel server CPUs and server board design development for customers such as [Facebook](https://engineering.fb.com/category/data-center-engineering/), [Google](https://www.google.com/about/datacenters/), [Amazon Web Services](https://aws.amazon.com/compliance/data-center/data-centers/), etc. My primary OEM customer designs cloud computing server systems for Verizon Media (formerly Yahoo!), Apple, Dropbox, and Amazon Web Services (AWS).

-My journey so far has me serving customers and fellow colleagues within the tech industry from different geographic regions on a global scale including U.S., Mexico, China, Taiwan, and Japan.
-I’ve also served as an Intel recruiting representative for the Datacenter Group for my Alma mater Texas A&M University, Prairie View, and at [NSBE](https://www.nsbe.org/intro/index.html) annual conventions.
+My journey has allowed me to serve customers and colleagues within the tech industry from different geographic regions globally, including U.S., Mexico, China, Taiwan, and Japan.
+I’ve also served as an Intel recruiting representative for the Datacenter Group for my Alma mater Texas A&M University, Prairie View, and [NSBE](https://www.nsbe.org/intro/index.html) annual conventions.

-I mentor high school students from underrepresented communities in Oakland, CA to teach and inspire them to pursue careers in STEM.
-I always strive to be an advocate and give back to others who aspire to follow a path like mine.
+I mentor high school students from underrepresented communities in Oakland, CA, to teach and inspire them to pursue careers in STEM.
+I always strive to advocate and give back to others who aspire to follow a path like mine.